Trent Reznor, founder of band Nine Inch Nails and noted composer, has filed for a restraining order against his neighbor.

 Legal defenses that can be used if you are charged with violating a protective restraining order include the following:

 1. Lack of Intent: If a person is unaware that a protective order has been issued, and therefore violates it, they cannot be convicted of a violation.
 An example is if you accidentally have a chance encounter with somebody in a public place or at a social function who has had a protective restraining order issued against you.

 2. Lack of Knowledge: To be convicted of a restraining order violation, the court must prove you had knowledge of the protective order.
 If you are unaware that a protective order has been issued, you cannot be convicted for violating it.

 3. False Accusation: A person who has been issued a protected order may falsely accuse you of attempting to contact them in violation of the order.
 They may also try to arrange a meeting with you in order to make you violate a restraining order.
 These are some ways a protected person can try to falsely accuse you of violating their protective restraining order.

-If you have been accused of violating a protective restraining order, you need the expert legal assistance of Sevens Legal, APC.
+If you have been accused of violating a protective restraining order, you need the expert legal assistance of Sevens Legal Criminal Lawyers.
 Schedule a consultation today!

 Criminal Defense Attorneys

 Phone: (619) 297-2800